rdp/replace-text-pdf/README.md

 The weird numbers denote text offsets, allowing for kerning and controlling the size of the spaces between words and such https://stackoverflow.com/a/66282749/32453, and appear to be common.
 But make it hard to use a tool like "sed" to replace text.

 So this program is "TJ aware", you tell it which text to replace.
 If it finds it it discards the glyph numbers and does the replace.
-It works a lot of the time.
+It works most of the time.
 More often than sed typically.
 At least as good at sed always (assuming you don't need a regular expression).

 To run it, install "crystal" programming language compiler first then clone this repo.
 Then run make or